hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 In order to attach your virtual machine to an SR-IOV network interface, there are a few requirements

-* The target host must be known, if creating a VM from scratxh, this means setting the `host_system_id` option
+* The target host must be known, if creating a VM from scratch, this means setting the `host_system_id` option
-* SR-IOV must be enabled on the host, at this time, Terraform does *not* check for this
+* SR-IOV must be enabled on the relevant physical adapter on the host
 * The `memory_reservation` must be fully set (that is, equal to the `memory`) for the VM
-* The `network_interface` sub-resoruce takes a `physical_function` argument:
+* The `network_interface` sub-resource takes a `physical_function` argument:
-  * This **must** be set if you adapter type is `sriov`
+  * This **must** be set if your adapter type is `sriov`
-  * This **must not** be set if you adapter type is not `sriov`
+  * This **must not** be set if your adapter type is not `sriov`
-  * This can found by navigating to the relevant host in the vSphere Client, going the 'Configure' tab followed by 'Networking' then 'Physical adapters' and finding the relevant physical network adapeter, one of the properties og the NIC is its PCI Localation
+  * This can found by navigating to the relevant host in the vSphere Client, going the 'Configure' tab followed by 'Networking' then 'Physical adapters' and finding the relevant physical network adapter; one of the properties of the NIC is its PCI Location
   * This is usally of the form "0000:ab:cd.e"
 * The `bandwidith_*` options on the network object are ignored
 * Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart
-* Modifying a NIC from VMXNET3 to SR-IOV (and vice-versa) is explcilty blocked.
+* Modifying a NIC from VMXNET3 to SR-IOV (and vice-versa) is explicitly blocked.
+As terraform uses the order of network_interface resources to apply NICs, this may also prevent deletion of VMXNET3 resources, if they precede remaining SR-IOV NICs. (e.g. if your config had NICs vmxnet-1, vmxnet-2 and sriov-1 and you delete vmxnet-2, the second NIC in the list is modified from vmxnet to sriov and is blocked).
+  If in doubt, delete all NICs for one terraform apply, and re-add them on a second terraform apply.

 An example is below: